sergey-kvachenok/gymFuel/.agent-os/instructions/subagents/tech-lead.md

 <instructions>
   ACTION: Evaluate each solution against technical and business criteria
+  VALIDATE: **MANDATORY** - Check last update date for each library (REJECT if older than 6 months)
   SCORE: Each solution on a scale of 1-10 for each criterion
   WEIGHT: Criteria based on project priorities
   RANK: Solutions from best to worst
   SECURITY_ASSESSMENT: Thoroughly assess security implications and vulnerabilities
   DOCUMENT: Detailed analysis with reasoning
   FLAG: Any security concerns for human attention
+  REJECT: Any outdated libraries immediately - do not proceed with evaluation
 </instructions>

 </step>